The Good News About Panic Disorder

 A Panic Attack Readies You to Fight or Run from a Threat That’s Not There

-A panic attack seems to be a burst of all the energy that goes into W. B. Cannon’s fight or run, or fight or flight, response.
+A panic attack seems to be a burst of all the energy that goes into W. B. Cannon’s fight or run (or fight or flight) response.
 But, it happens without a real, physical, life-threatening enemy in front of you.
-The feeling of threat rises from somewhere deep within your brain, and then boom, the attack hits.
-Often the person is not aware of the source of this feeling of threat, just overwhelmed by the panic attack reaction.
-Likely the sense of threat was from some previous time.
-And the threat feeling, for whatever reason, stayed buried until it surged up later as a panic attack.
+The fear and feeling of threat arises from somewhere deep within your brain, and then boom, the attack hits, blasting hormones into your body for immediate action, fight or run.
+Often the person isn’t aware of the original source of this feeling of threat, just overwhelmed by the panic attack.
+Likely the true sense of threat was from some previous time, triggered in the present by some relatively trivial circumstance.
+The memory of the original threat had stayed buried until now, when this delayed reaction to it surged up as a panic attack.

 Panic Disorder and Panic Attacks are Remarkably Frightening and Upsetting